-Established in 2004, Sturm (formerly Software Freedom Labs) is a software development business based in Brown Hill, Australia.
+Established in 2004, Sturm (formerly Software Freedom Labs) is a software development business based in Ballarat, Australia.

 Through creative use of computing, we enable organisations to get more done in less time.
 Engineering isn't usually described as "creative", but that's how we like to see it.
 We learn about your business processes then engineer complex computing systems so staff can get on with more interesting work.

 While we understand that our work is never really about the technology, some people like to know the details.

 During the late 1970s, the software industry discovered that you could extract more money by artificially restricting what customers can do with their software.
 This is known as "proprietary" or "non-free" software and is unfortunately still the dominant practice.
 While undoubtedly profitable, it is highly unethical.

 By contrast we use and write 100% Free Software (sometimes called Open Source).
 This doesn't mean we work free-of-charge, but it does mean we behave ethically towards you and that you're always in control.